Anyone know anything about the accident or fire at Grand Army Plaza tonight?

 As you point out, experience tells us that the least skilled of us predictably will become violent when frustrated, confused, or simply feel that things are beyond our locus of control.

-2. Although last night's attempt to let people productively express their anger and sadness by having a march and demonstration didn't seem to work, should the authorities let people assemble again tonight?For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+2. Although last night's attempt to let people productively express their anger and sadness by having a march and demonstration didn't seem to work, should the authorities let people assemble again tonight?The change on Nostrand will make the one on Franklin look minor

 I suspect more than a few NYPD members and community leaders are looking up at the weather and thinking to themselves, "hopefully this rain will cause people to stay home tonight".
 (Tuesday 3/12/2103)

-Some are trying to use the precious time provided by the rain as a chance to stem what could become a growing crisis: http://myemail.constantcontact.com/Let-s-Empower-Our-Community--Attend-Our-Youth-Empowerment-Seminar-SATURDAY-.html?soid=1102557709761&aid=y0XGLH9wY5gFor better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+Some are trying to use the precious time provided by the rain as a chance to stem what could become a growing crisis: http://myemail.constantcontact.com/Let-s-Empower-Our-Community--Attend-Our-Youth-Empowerment-Seminar-SATURDAY-.html?soid=1102557709761&aid=y0XGLH9wY5gThe change on Nostrand will make the one on Franklin look minor

 Daily News » In light of the violence and at the request of the dead teen’s family, a second vigil that had been scheduled for Tuesday night was cancelled.

 Still, dozens of protesters gathered and marched down Church Ave. to the 67th Precinct stationhouse chanting and carrying signs that read “Stop Killer Cops Now.”
-While cops said that one person was arrested, the demonstration remained largely peaceful and dispersed without further incident.For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+While cops said that one person was arrested, the demonstration remained largely peaceful and dispersed without further incident.The change on Nostrand will make the one on Franklin look minor

 I'm all for stopping killer cops.
 Who in that demonstration was for stopping "killer kids?"
 I wonder.